EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • to promote relaxation

-EMG biofeedback devices use surface electrodes to detect electrical activity in skeletal muscle.
-They can be used one of two ways:
+Electromyographic biofeedback devices use surface electrodes to detect electrical activity in skeletal muscle.
+They can be used in one of two ways:

 • To retrain injured muscles